-You spent years in clinicals.
-You passed the boards.
 You have handled real emergencies with real patients.
 Now you are sitting across from a hiring manager and your mind goes blank on "tell me about a time you handled a difficult patient."

 Over 385,000 RN positions were filled last year.
 The U.S. is 500,000 nurses short and the gap is widening.
-The demand is there.
-The interview is the only obstacle between you and the job.

 In tech, the interviewer wants to know if you can build the product.
 In finance, whether you can manage the numbers.
 In healthcare, the question underneath every question is: will this person keep patients safe when things go wrong?